- Take Classes

-Any Bay Area BAVC member working on a noncommercial project is eligible for the MediaMaker Fellows program.
-For further information about the types of mediamakers and projects we support, see http://bavc.org/mediamaker.
+Any current BAVC member working on a noncommercial project is eligible for the 2014 National MediaMaker Fellows program.

 All media projects are eligible.
-Reviewers will look favorably upon strategic content plans for the subject matter and project.
 A preference is given for social issue documentary and transmedia projects, but MediaMaker is not limited to these genres.
 The most important criteria is that you have a great project with the potential to engage a lot of people, and a strategy for reaching the audiences you intend to reach and to affect change among them.
-It also helps to have an open mind and an eagerness for feedback, input, community, and collaboration, because the MediaMaker labs help artists to envision new directions and approaches for their work.

 What are the geographic limits for eligibility?

-Are previous MediaMaker and/or Producers Institute participants eligible?
+Are previous MediaMaker Fellows and/or Producers Institute participants eligible?

 Yes.
 As long as the project itself is new to MediaMaker.

 What stage of the project should an applicant have attained before submitting?

 There is no requirement that you have a media project at a rough cut stage before applying for MediaMaker Fellowship, but a work sample of some kind is expected.
 Most applicants have some footage of their current project to show when they are applying, which helps the reviewers to envision and understand your project and where you are trying to go with it.
 However, if you have a strong track record in completing previous work, and have momentum on your current project (meaning some funding, a strong team, an amazing idea or untold story, partnerships, advisors, production underway, or even a committed exhibitor), you should apply with confidence.